Thursday, December 26, 2024

 Afterwards we did a bit of a drive around the Plains of Abraham before going to our rental.
 There's the old Citadelle of Quebec and lots of green space to explore.
 The gallery has been enough walking about for today though.

-Les Lofts Vieux-Québec have rentals around the city, ours was on Dorchester at Charest, we booked through Expedia.
-This was a modern refurb of an old city building.
+Les Lofts Vieux-Québec have rentals around the city, ours was on Dorchester at Charest, and we booked through Expedia.
+This was a modern refurb of an old city building; it might have been a warehouse in a previous life.
 The rooms were quite nice with keypad access.
-There wasn't a check-in desk, we were given an entry code by email.
+There wasn't a check-in desk — we were given an entry code by email.
 And parking was around the corner and down a block or so.
 But was a nice apartment, well appointed, with a comfy king bed and a bit of view north towards the mountain (a view of other buildings, not terribly scenic).

 We were avoiding driving in the old city and, for dinner, had decided on a place, Chez Temporel, with good reviews on Google Maps.
-We took an Uber to the restaurant, it advertises as a "Neighborhood Bistro", where we had made a reservation and I'm glad we went that way.
+We took an Uber to the restaurant (advertised as a "Neighborhood Bistro") where we had made a reservation and I'm glad we went that way.
 Driving in the narrow streets of the old city would have been a challenge, and likewise for parking!
-The restaurant is on a narrow street, almost an alley, the driver found his way and dropped us off at the nearby corner.
-We had a nice table at the window, there were tables on the street but they were taken.
-As the evening progressed more guests arrived and soon it was busy.
-The waitress was excellent, she effortlessly switched between languages, and the food was tasty.
+The restaurant is on a narrow street, almost an alley, the driver found his way and dropped us off at a nearby corner.
+We had a nice table at the window.
+There were tables on the street but they were taken.
+As the evening progressed, more guests arrived and soon it was busy.
+The waitress was excellent and she effortlessly switched between languages.
+The food was very tasty.
+I'd recommend the place.

-After dinner we walked a short distance up the street, stopping at the de Pannier/Deli (Epicerie de la Couillard) next door where we loaded up with some treats and beer, to a busy area where we called for a Uber.
-While waiting for our ride we were approached by some tourists, I recall they were Scandinavians, asking for directions.
+After dinner we walked a short distance up the street, stopping at the de Pannier/Deli (Epicerie de la Couillard) next door where we loaded up with some treats and beer, to a busy area where we called for an Uber.
+While waiting for our ride we were approached by some tourists ((I recall they were Scandinavians) asking for directions.
 We were useless in that regard — try Google Maps!

 The next day our destination is Perce Rock on the Gaspe.